Lea esta hoja informativa en español

 - When you change HIV drugs, have a viral load test

-- When changing and two to eight weeks after treatment was changed
+- Two to eight weeks after treatment was changed

 - Repeat test every one to two months until viral load becomes undetectable